SamuelMwasya/snakemake_workflow/README.md

 To visualize what a snakefile rule does we run `snakemake` with the `-np`

 #### DAG
-Also known as declarative acrylic maps
+Also known as declarative acrylic graphs

 This defines the route map into which snakemake reasons.